 Our science curriculum is grounded in the Next Generation Science Standards (NGSS) reflecting the key advances in science education research and calling for students to learn science by doing science.
 The curriculum awakens in each student a curiosity and a sense of wonder about the world and how it works.

-Students study the specific disciplines of Life Science in grade 7 and Physical Science in grade 8.
+Students study the specific disciplines of Life Science in grade 7 and Physical Science in grade 8 both of which incorporate STEM activities in the curriculum.
 As students begin these specific studies, they will continue to develop and apply the fundamental skills of scientific thinking and problem solving to each discipline.
 Both courses are designed to prepare students for advanced study of science in high school.
-Laboratory procedures include work with microscopes, chemicals, drawings, and written observations.
-Through their rigorous study of science, our Junior High students consistently qualify for honors and AP courses in high school.
+Students are exposed to inquiry based lessons where they develop a testable scientific question, make a valid prediction/hypothesis, contuct a student-created experiment, evaluate outcomes based on data collection and analysis, and create an evidence based conclusion.
+Students are required to develop a written scientific based argument where they defend a claim with evidence and scientific reasoning.
+Laboratory procedures include work with microscopes, chemicals, drawings, and written observations, data collection, mathematical analysis of data, as well as, learning how to create and manipulate data using a variety of graphing techniques.
+Through hands-on lab activities students learn proper usage of Bunsen burners, balances, thermometers, pipette usage, beaker tongs, crucible tongs, and proper handling of dangerous chemicals.
+Through their rigorous study of science and STEM opportunities, our Junior High students consistently qualify for honors and AP courses in high school.

 Religious studies and faith formation are an integral part of our school’s curriculum and culture.
 The goal of the Junior High religion program is to cultivate an environment in which children can develop a close relationship with God and a love for each other.
 The teachings of the church are integrated across content areas.
 In grade 8, there is an emphasis on the Sacraments of Confirmation, which enhances the sacramental preparation that they receive in their individual parishes.